outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - when applied to implement a problem-solving intent, the interface query is a solution-finding method

       - interface: standardizing filter where any problem can be solved
+        - why an interface isnt a language - its definition overlaps with the definition of a set, which is a sub-structure found on interfaces and doesnt encapsulate the whole definition of an interface, which is a specific structure in which all problems can be solved, whereas language encompasses all concepts/structures without refinement by a filter that adds value in reducing computations

       - perspective: